-Patterns are graphics in a very pure form—this is what I love about them.
-They can be enjoyed and employed.
-They ask for your imagination and your dreams.
-If there is a thread that runs through my best work, it is that it is not easy; it does not offer quick and simple solutions.
+Patterns are graphics in a very pure form.
+They are made, then wait for further employment.
+They ask for your imagination.
+If there is a thread that runs through my work, it is that it is not easy; it does not offer quick and simple solutions.

 The text above would cover an entire store window, a story-as-graphic.
-One could look through a few words and see what the store has on display.
-Stand further back and see what appear to be sentences, a puzzle perhaps.
-In our rushing about, my graphics can make one pause and consider.
+One could look through a few words and see what the store has on display behind the glass.
+Stand further back and see what appear to be sentences, which will combine with reflections from the outdoors.
+In our rushing about, these graphics make one pause and consider.

 Above: Cursevex 50-1 — Very large pattern with a host of feasible technical solutions.

 Design can have a myriad of purposes: to inform, persuade, sell, or delight.
 To delight means to present something with a different point of view, while retaining clarity.
 It makes others see the world in new and different ways.
 We are taught a set of skills important for our growth and survival: communication, arithmetic, wellness, and many others.
 But no one teaches us how to perceive the world.
 Perhaps this is a job for delight: to delight someone is to give a small lesson in how to see the world as something good. ~ Frank Chimero

 It is also, for me, the love of the activity, the process, of making design every day, late into the night.

 TED on the Run: How a Conference Copes With Success — and Brickbats — Steven Levy for Wired

 Portrait of Steven Levy, Writer